BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-grammars.md

         - "How can this be modified to specify a language that accepts <code>String</code>s of <code>n</code> a characters followed by <code>n</code> b characters?"
         - "How might we parse a grammar?
 How can we make it easy to parse a grammar?
 For example, would it help if every production began with a unique terminal?"
         - "Modify the above grammar to match all sets of balanced parenthesis, for example: <code>(())</code> but not <code>())</code>."
-    - model: |
-        <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
-         selection-statement:
-              IF ( expression ) statement
-            | IF ( expression ) statement ELSE statement

-        open_statement: IF '(' expression ')' statement
-                      | IF '(' expression ')' closed_statement ELSE open_statement
-                      ;

-        closed_statement: non_if_statement
-                        | IF '(' expression ')' closed_statement ELSE closed_statement
-                        ;

-        non_if_statement: ...
-                        ;
-        ]]></script>
-      title: "Ambiguous Grammars"
-      questions:
-        - "How might <code>selection-statement</code> lead to a dangling else block ambiguity in a nested if statement?"
-        - "When your parser reaches en <code>ELSE</code> token, should it resolve the prior <code>IF</code> statement or continue parsing as part of this inner nested <code>IF</code> clause?
-This is known as a <strong>shift-reduce</code> conflict."
-        - "How is the ambiguity resolved using the <code>open_statement</code> instead?"
-    - model: |
-        <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
-        E: N
-        E: E + E
-        E: E * E
-        E: (E)
-        N: [0-9]+
-        ]]></script>
-      title: "An Example Grammar with an Ambiguity"
-      questions:
-        - "What are two different ways in which the expression <code>8*9+5</code> can be parsed into a parse tree?
-What does each parse tree look like?
-This is another example of a shift-reduce conflict resulting from an ambiguous grammar."
-        - "Can the resulting computed values be different as a result of this ambiguity?"
-        - "How can we resolve this ambiguity?"
-    - model: |
-        <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
-          E: T + E
-              | T
-          T: F * T
-              | F
-          F: N
-              | (E)
-          N: [0-9]+
-        ]]></script>
-      title: "An Example Grammar without an Ambiguity"
-      questions:
-        - "How would the expression <code>8*9+5</code> be parsed into a parse tree?
-How about <code>5+8*9</code>?
-Draw each parse tree."
-        - "Traditional order-of-operations dictates that division and multiplication resolve prior to addition and subtraction.
-Where does the multiplication occur within this parse tree, and why is this position important to ensure that these operators resolve prior to the addition?"
-        - "Given an ambiguous grammar, is there an algorithm that can disambiguate it, or do we have to design against the ambiguity up front?
-Why or why not?"
   additional_reading:
     - title: "Formal Languages Notes"
       link: "https://www.cs.ru.nl/~herman/onderwijs/2016TnA/lecture7.pdf"